20 Skills Recruiters Screen For in Video Editor Resumes

 What are the most important skills for a Video Editor resume?

 The top skills for Video Editor resumes include Adobe After Effects, Adobe Creative Cloud software, Adobe Illustrator, Adobe Photoshop, Adobe Premiere Pro.
-These are the tools and technologies most frequently required in Video Editor job postings, according to O*NET occupational data (SOC 27-4032).
+These are the tools and technologies most frequently required in Video Editor job postings based on verified occupational data.

 How many skills should I list on my Video Editor resume?